 The series is based on the Witcher books by Andrzej Sapkowski, but naturally took a bit of unofficial inspiration from the CD Projekt RPG series, which is what makes the show relevant to us.
 Here's what we know about season 2, a comprehensive breakdown of the first season's eight episodes, and more about The Witcher's production and where it may be headed.

 What is the release date for The Witcher Season 2 on Netflix?

 The last we heard, The Witcher season 2 was coming out sometime in 2021.
 According to Variety.

 That said, these plans were made before the COVID-19 outbreak.
 Netflix made the wise decision to suspend production on all of its shows as it decides how to move forward while staying health-conscious.
 As of June, Netflix has confirmed that production on the show will resume August 17.

 I’m dusting off my lute and quill,I have some news, some mead to spill:After all the months we’ve been apartIt’s time for production to restart.The Witcher and his bard – who’s flawless,Will reunite on set 17 August.June 22, 2020

-The latest news on The Witcher season 2
+What's the latest news on The Witcher Season 2?

 Season 2 will soon resume production